ferds003/Automated-Lettuce-Grading-and-Sorting-in-Postharvest-Manufacturing-Setup/README.md

 # Automated-Lettuce-Grading-and-Sorting-in-Postharvest-Manufacturing-Setup

 This project presents an **automated quality grading system** for iceberg lettuce (*Lactuca sativa var. capitata*), integrating **Genetic Programming (GP)** for parameter estimation and **Fuzzy Logic (FL)** for quality classification.
-The system addresses inefficiencies in manual grading, ensuring **objective, consistent, and non-destructive** quality assessment.
+The system addresses inefficiencies in manual grading, ensuring **objective, consistent, and non-destructive** quality assessment in line with **hilippine National Standard for Head Lettuce (PNS/BAFPS 19:2005)**

 ---